 \section{The $U(N)$ fermionic Gross-Neveu at imaginary chemical potential and finite temperature in odd dimensions - The gap equations}

-In this work I will examine a $d$ odd dimensional fermionic theory like the Gross-Neveu model at imaginary chemical potential (temporal gauge field) and finite temperature and the presence of an anomaly in the $5d$ theory (the Gross-Neveu model is a toy-model for QCD and its asymptotic freedom).
-It is well known that fermionic Gross-Neveu model exhibit very different patterns of symmetry breakdown at finite temperature $T$ in the absence of a chemical potential $U(N)$.
-At low temperatures, the Gross-Neveu model exhibits a parity broken phase that vanishes for a critical temperature.
-I nevertheless have shown in \cite{Filothodoros:2016txa} that the situation alters in the presence of the imaginary chemical potential and the corresponding phase structure of the model.
-I have further observed in \cite{Filothodoros:2016txa} the relevance of the celebrated Bloch-Wigner function \cite{Zagier1} in our calculations of the gap equations and free energies which for $d$-odd can be expressed as finite sums of Nielsen's generalized polylogarithms \cite{Filothodoros:2016txa, Borwein,Kolbig}, while for $d$-even the corresponding expressions are much more complicated.
-Moreover, I have already noted the relevance of the $1d$ theories to the physics of the the $3d$ model, the relevance of $1d$ and $3d$ theories to the physics of the $5d$ model, the relevance of $1d$, $3d$ and $5d$ theories to the physics of the $7d$ model e.t.c.
-For these reasons, I will concentrate on studying the generalizations of the 3$d$ model to {\it odd} $d>3$.
-The gap equations of the model in arbitrary odd dimensions are:
+Within this study, I will analyze a fermionic theory characterized by an odd dimension $d$, such as the Gross-Neveu model, while considering an imaginary chemical potential (linked to the temporal gauge field) and finite temperature.
+Concurrently, I will explore the manifestation of an anomaly within the $5d$ theory.
+Notably, the Gross-Neveu model serves as a simplified representation of Quantum Chromodynamics (QCD) and its property of asymptotic freedom.
+It is well-established that the fermionic Gross-Neveu model displays distinct patterns of symmetry breakdown at finite temperature $T$, especially in the absence of a chemical potential $U(N)$.
+At lower temperatures, the model enters a phase characterized by broken parity symmetry.
+This phase diminishes as the temperature approaches a critical value.
+Nonetheless, my prior work in \cite{Filothodoros:2016txa} demonstrated a shift in this scenario owing to the presence of an imaginary chemical potential and its consequent influence on the model's phase structure.
+It was further observed in the same study that the renowned Bloch-Wigner function \cite{Zagier1} bears relevance in our calculations of the gap equations and free energies.
+In the case of odd dimensions $d$, these calculations can be expressed as finite sums of Nielsen's generalized polylogarithms \cite{Filothodoros:2016txa, Borwein, Kolbig}.
+However, the expressions become significantly more intricate for even dimensions $d$.
+Moreover, I have previously noted the connection between $1d$ theories and the physics of the $3d$ model, as well as the connection of $1d$ and $3d$ theories to the physics of the $5d$ model, and so forth.
+Given these reasons, my focus will be directed towards exploring the extensions of the $3d$ model into higher odd dimensions ($d>3$).
+The gap equations for the model in arbitrary odd dimensions can be articulated as follows: